syncfusion-content/asp.net-core-docs/aspnet-core/Installation/Windows.md

 The following procedure illustrates how to install Essential Studio ASP.NET Core platform.

-1. Double-click the Syncfusion Essential Studio Platform Setup file.
+1. Double-click the Syncfusion ASP.NET Core platform Setup file.
 The Setup Wizard opens and extracts the package automatically.

    ![](Platform_images/Step-by-Step-Installation_img1.png)

-   N> The Setup wizard extracts the syncfusionessentialstudio_(version).exe dialog, displaying the unzip operation of the package.
+   N> The Setup wizard extracts the syncfusionessentialaspnetcore_(version).exe dialog, displaying the unzip operation of the package.

 2. You are provided with two options to unlock the Syncfusion setup.

-   **Login To Install**
+   a) *Login To Install*

-   **Use Unlock Key**
+   b) *Use Unlock Key*

    N> While installing the Syncfusion setup, by default **Login To Install** screen will be displayed.
 You can provide the email ID and password registered with Syncfusion for unlocking the Essential Studio setup and your license will be configured.
 For unlocking the setup with License Key, you can select the **Use Unlock Key** option in the Installer and you will be prompt to enter the license key.